joaomelo/auth-mech/README.md

 ## Usage

-The library provides a way to create an `AuthMachine` object which will track and expose the user auth state as `'UNSOLVED'`, `'SIGNIN'` or `'SIGNOUT'`.
+The library provides a way to create an `FireauthMachine` object which will track and expose the user auth state as `'UNSOLVED'`, `'SIGNIN'` or `'SIGNOUT'`.
 This will make reactive UIs slightly easier to build.

-### Installation
+### Getting Started

 Install with npm.

     npm install @joaomelo/fireauth-machine

-### Getting Started

-First, initialize firebase as usual then add an additional step to create the `AuthMachine` object passing the firebase Auth instance.
+First, initialize firebase as usual then add an additional step to create the `FireauthMachine` object passing the firebase Auth instance.

     import * as firebase from 'firebase/app';
     import 'firebase/auth';
-    import { AuthMachine } from '@joaomelo/fireauth-machine';
+    import { FireauthMachine } from '@joaomelo/fireauth-machine';

     const fireApp = firebase.initializeApp({
       // config data
     });

     const fireAuth = fireApp.auth();
-    const authMachine = new AuthMachine(fireAuth)
+    const fireauthMachine = new FireauthMachine(fireAuth)
-    export { authMachine }
+    export { fireauthMachine }

 ### Subscribe to Auth State changes

 You can set any number of callbacks to be called when auth state changes.
 The current user and the status flag will be passed to every function inside a payload object.

-    import { authMachine } from './foobar';
+    import { fireauthMachine } from './foobar';

     const adjusteRoute = ({user, status}) => {
         if (status === 'LOGGEDIN') {